kkrieger85/magento-module-security-txt/README.md

 1) enter configuration values
 2) create `security.txt` file from Magento Backend

-If you don't enter any contact information the module uses `contacts/email/recipient_email` setting
+If you don't enter any contact information the module use `contacts/email/recipient_email` setting

 ## Development